Come Home Scholarship Program

 - Length of Stay: There is no mandatory length of stay.
 However, if an award recipient moves out of the county during the award program cycle, they would forfeit all future award monies not yet paid.

 - Use of Funds: Award funds must be used to pay off student debt.

-- Expectations: Award recipients will be expected to live and work in their communities in order to be eligible for this funding.
+- Expectations: Award recipients will be expected to live and work in Crawford County in order to be eligible for this funding.
 They must secure a job or create their own business within 120 days of receiving the award.
 The specific terms and expectations, along with the process for monitoring and evaluating the program’s impact will be up to the entity that is managing the program.